 Think embroidering on leather is too difficult?
-Think again!
-With this easy tutorial, you'll soon be stitching on all your favorite leather items.
-You can even get started right away by making a leather card case!
+This tutorial will show you how easy it is.
+Soon you'll be stitching on all your favorite leather items.
+You can even get started right away by making a leather card case.

 Similar to embroidering on wood, the secret to hand stitching leather lies in pre-poking the holes.
-Once you do that, the embroidery is easy!Continue to 2 of 11 below.
+Once you do that, the embroidery is easy.

 - Sharp scissors